JorNeu/RECAPBackEnd/README.md

 # RECAPBackEnd
-This is repository of backend recap, Api Rest and Database for the registration of entities of my municipality
+This is backend of recap, Api Rest and Database for the registration of entities of my municipality